Hire in Germany

-Must be in writing.
-Those that protect the employer’s legitimate business interests can generally be enforced if reasonable.
+Any post-termination restraints must be concluded in writing.
+Those that protect the employer’s legitimate business interests are generally enforceable, if reasonable.

-Non-competes – Typically no longer than 6-12 months, with a statutory maximum of 2 years.
-Compensation of 50% of the employee’s wages is required during the non-compete period.
+- Non-competes are typically set for no longer than six to 12 months, with a statutory maximum of two years.
+Employers are required to compensate 50% of the employee’s wages during the non-compete period

-Customer non-solicits – Permissible only in narrow circumstances.
+- Customer non-solicits are permissible in few circumstances.

-Employee non-solicits – Permissible only if related to illegal poaching; an agreement not to hire employees from a certain business is not enforceable.
+- Employee non-solicits are permissible only if the parameters relate to illegal poaching.
+An agreement that restricts the hiring of employees from a certain business is not enforceable.

-No statutory severance.
-A valid dismissal will end the employment without compensation, unless it is part of a collective restructuring covered by a social plan agreed with the works council.
-Invalid dismissal leads to enforced reinstatement by the labour courts, unless the parties settle the dispute.
-Settlements are standard; the general formula is between 0.5 and 1.5 monthly salaries per year of service.
-There is no maximum threshold on settlements.
+There is no statutory severance pay in Germany.
+A valid dismissal will end the employment without compensation, unless the agreement is part of a collective restructuring covered by a social plan agreed with the works council.
+An invalid dismissal in Germany will lead to an enforced reinstatement by the labor courts, unless a settlement is agreed upon.
+Settlements are standard in Germany.
+The general formula grants the employee between 1 and 1.5 times the monthly salary per year of service.
+There is no maximum threshold set on settlements.

-No statutory right to pay in lieu of notice.
-As to garden leave, the right depends on contract terms and merits of the case, applying a weighting of interests between both parties.
-Garden leave is common for senior employees.
+There is no statutory right for the employer to pay the employee in lieu of notice.
+As for garden leave, the right depends on contract terms and merits of the case.
+This weighs the interests of both parties.
+Garden leave is common for senior employees in Germany.

-Fixed term contracts are only permissible for objective and material reasons.
-However, contracts with a term of 2 years or less are exempt from this ruling.
-Within this period the maximum number of successive fixed term contracts is 4.
-Fixed term contracts and contracts under AüG license must be signed in original, hard copy, wet signature.
+Fixed-term contracts are only permissible for objective and material reasons.
+However, contracts with a term of two years or less are exempt from this ruling.
+Within this period, the maximum number of successive fixed-term contracts is four.
+Fixed-term contracts and contracts under ‘AüG’ license must be signed in original, hard copy, wet ink signature.